 "Indeed, there are certain bike riders (mainly the messengers) who are problems, but put things into perspective a bit - this is simply NOT a car city. giving the right of way to a few bikes is not going to kill you.
 YOu shoul not be driving in SF unless you need to leave the city or are doing an especially large shopping run.
 You say "most of us do need to rely on cars most of the time" - that's a flat out lie unless you live in the extreme sunset district.
 Secondly, you say the bike plan makes it more difficult to drive and run a business?
 First of all, bike lanes will make running a business easier by giving you loading zones where cars used to be.
 It will also make streets safer and more attractive which INCREASES business.
 The only businesses that don't directly benefit from bike lanes are car-repair shops, but do we really want more of those?
 Secondly, keeping bikes in a lane (most riders obey them) will make traffic more smooth, not more difficult.
 Better transit is certainly part of the solution but more bikes, better bike lanes (especially exclusive ones) and rewards to business who make bike racks and showers a possibility will do a great service too!"

-Labels: Bicycle Coalition, Bicycle Plan, Traffic in SF
+Labels: Bicycle Coalition, Bicycle Plan, Cycling and Safety, DMV, Traffic in SF